Follow TV Tropes

 • The Owl House:

 • Boscha has three eyes, with her third one located in her forehead.
-It appears to be genetic, as Eda's flashback to school days in "Them's the Breaks, Kid" has a Recurring Extra with three eyes that looks very similar to her.
+It appears to be genetic, as Eda's flashback to school days in "Them's the Breaks, Kid" has a Recurring Extra with three eyes who looks very similar to her.

 • The unnamed teacher for the Illusion track also has a third eye on their forehead, which is rather ironic when you consider the fact that she's teaching a form of magic that's all about deception, the exact opposite of what a third eye would usually represent.